-Years ended December 31,
+December 31,

-2019 2018
+2021 2020

 Deferred tax assets (liabilities):

-Accrued compensation and benefits \$ 14 \$ 32
+Accrued compensation and benefits \$ 6 \$ 7

-Inventory reserves 9 17
+Inventory reserves 5 3

-Allowance for doubtful accounts 1 1
+Allowance for doubtful accounts 14

-Prepaid expenses and other (52) (42)
+Prepaid expenses and other (35) (52)

-Warranty reserves 62 124
+Warranty reserves 2 15

-Intangible and other assets (43) 535
+Intangible and other assets (267) (158)

-Net operating loss carryforwards 4,533 3,980
+Net operating loss carryforwards 3,757 4,756

-Property, equipment and other (233) 65
+Property, equipment and other 3 (10)

-Research and development credit 2,672 2,357
+Research and development credit 2,951 2,890

-Total deferred tax asset: 6,963 7,069
+Total deferred tax asset: 6,436 7,451

-Less: valuation allowance (1,743) (7,013)
+Less: valuation allowance (1,612) (1,743)

-Total deferred tax assets: \$ 5,220 \$ 56
+Total deferred tax assets: \$ 4,824 \$ 5,708

-As of December 31, 2019, the Company had sustained a significant accumulated tax loss.
-The net operating loss ("NOL") carry forward in the United States, the United Kingdom, Hong Kong, Canada and China as of December 31, 2019 was \$18.0 million, \$542,000, \$1.6 million, \$69,000 and \$97,000, respectively.
+As of December 31, 2021, the Company had sustained a significant accumulated tax loss.
+The net operating loss ("NOL") carry forward in the United States and Canada as of December 31, 2021 was \$16.7 million and \$246,000, respectively.

 On a quarterly basis, the Company evaluates all positive and negative evidence in determining if the valuation allowance is fairly stated.
-At September 30, 2019, the Company determined that, based on the taxable profitability it has achieved, historical taxable cumulative profits, and estimates of future income, there was sufficient positive evidence to conclude that the likelihood of realization of deferred tax assets outweighed the negative evidence.
-The valuation allowance was partially released for the deferred tax assets that the Company is more likely than not to realize, which resulted in a \$5.2 million non-cash income tax benefit from the recognition of \$5.3 million in net deferred tax assets during 2019.
-The remaining \$1.7 million valuation allowance relates to state and foreign net operating losses, US federal and state research and development credits, and foreign tax credits that are not more likely than not to be utilized.
+The valuation allowance of \$1.6 million and \$1.7 million at December 31, 2021 and 2020, respectively, relates to state and foreign net operating losses, U.S. federal and state research and development credits, and foreign tax credits that are not more likely than not to be utilized.

-In accordance with ASC 740-30, we have not recognized a deferred tax liability for the undistributed earnings of certain of our foreign operations because those subsidiaries have invested or will invest the undistributed earnings indefinitely.
+In accordance with Accounting Standards Codification ("ASC") 740-30, Income Taxes, we have not recognized a deferred tax liability for the undistributed earnings of certain of our foreign operations because those subsidiaries have invested or will invest the undistributed earnings indefinitely.
 It is impractical for us to determine the amount of unrecognized deferred tax liabilities on these indefinitely reinvested earnings.
 Deferred taxes are recorded for earnings of foreign operations when we determine that such earnings are no longer indefinitely reinvested.